Kelly Clarkson: 2023–2024: Chemistry

-2025: Independent music and Songs & Stories
+2025–present: Independent music and Songs & Stories

 In January 2025, Clarkson revealed on her talk show she had launched her own record label, with plans to release her own music independently for the first time in her career.
-The following month, Live Nation announced Kelly Clarkson: Studio Sessions, an eighteen-date residency at the Colosseum at Caesars Palace in Las Vegas.
-On April 18, she announced her new single, "Where Have You Been".
-On May 1, 2025, Clarkson premiered the song exclusively on her Sirius XM channel, the day before it was released worldwide.
+Kelly Clarkson: Studio Sessions, an eighteen-date residency at the Colosseum at Caesars Palace took place in Las Vegas.
+Her new single, "Where Have You Been", permieried on her SiriusXM channel on May 1, 2025, the day before it was released worldwide.

-In July 2025, it was announced that Clarkson would return to The Voice for its twenty-ninth season in the spring of 2026.
+Clarkson returned to The Voice for its twenty-ninth season in February 2026.
 In August 2025, Clarkson began hosting a new show, Songs & Stories with Kelly Clarkson, which is based on an occasional segment she has on her talk show.
+The Kelly Clarkson Show will end after its seventh season.
+Clarkson is featured on the soundtrack on the new Rock 'n' Roller Coaster Starring The Muppets at Disney's Hollywood Studios, with "Walking on Sunshine".

+On July 17, 2026, Clarkson released a new single "I'd Be Lyin".
+She will return for the thirtieth season of The Voice, which will air in September 2026.